Preethiboosi/preethiboosi/README.md

 <br>👯 I’m looking to collaborate on: Scalable data analytics solutions, specifically those utilizing Tableau, Power BI, and advanced Excel for enterprise-level reporting.
 <br>🤝 I’m looking for help with: Implementing advanced Data Governance strategies and enhancing automated data validation scripts to ensure high data integrity and observability.
 <br>🌱 I’m currently learning: Deepening my expertise in Cloud Data Warehousing (Snowflake/BigQuery) and optimizing CI/CD pipelines for automated report deployment.
-<br>💬 Ask me about: My tenure at CVS and Optum, my Master’s in Computer Science, or building data-intensive applications with PySpark and AWS.
+<br>💬 Ask me about: My tenure at CVS Health and Swiggy, my Master’s in Computer Science, or building data-intensive applications with PySpark and AWS.
 <br>⚡ Fun fact: I am a graduate who loves bridging the gap between complex Data Engineering pipelines and business intelligence—I am also deeply interested in AI and ML projects.